Why should you become a RA?

 - Applicant’s name;

-Your recommender should place the letter of recommendation in a signed and sealed envelope, with a signature across the seal.
-If your recommender is unable to provide you with a hard copy of a recommendation then your recommender may email a copy to us at email@example.com no later than 2:00 p.m. on Thursday, January 16, 2014 (or by Friday, November 15, 2013 if you will be studying abroad in the spring).
+- Your recommender should place the letter of recommendation in a signed and sealed envelope, with a signature across the seal.
+If your recommender is unable to provide you with a hard copy of a recommendation then your recommender may email a copy to us at email@example.com no later than 5:00 p.m. on Friday, April 18, 2014.

 - Full-time junior, senior, or graduate student